26:51

 Whenever I go out,

-Because I don't feel confident if I wear ordinary clothes.
+I always want to have the best clothes on because I don't feel confident if I wear ordinary clothes.

-And that's when my self-worth is dependent on my clothes.
+And that's when my self-worth is dependent.

 I don't feel comfortable being myself,